mylastore/express-api/README.md

 - Forms with Nodemailer [Nodemailer](https://nodemailer.com/about/) and Sendgrid [Sendgrid](https://sendgrid.com/)

 ## Project setup
+Rename the example.env to .env and add your credentials.
 ```
 npm i
 ```

 ### Compiles and hot-reloads for development
 ```